0xzer0x/0xzer0x.github.io/content/resume.md

 {{% job title="DevOps Engineer" company="Synapse Analytics" from="Oct 2024" to="Present" location="Cairo, Egypt" %}}

-- Manage production servers using Ansible
+- Refactored deployment playbooks for modularity and efficiency
+- Optimized GitLab CI by switching to Buildah for container builds

 {{% /job %}}

-{{% job title="DevOps Intern" company="Synapse Analytics" from="Jul 2024" to="Sep 2024" location="Cairo, Egypt" %}}
+{{% job title="DevOps Intern" from="Jul 2024" to="Sep 2024" %}}

 - Optimized Dockerfiles for staging services, reducing final image size by 37.5%
 - Developed Python and Bash CLI tools and scripts for internal use